Capillary Named a Leader in The Forrester Wave™ Loyalty Platforms, Q4 2025 Report. Read more >

 4 Min Read

-These changes have also turned the spotlight on the importance of earned data.
+These shifts have put a bright spotlight on earned data.

 The path to Intelligent Offers runs through the data-value exchange.